WangLuyao1026/WangLuyao1026.github.io/_pages/about.md

 ### 🎓 Undergraduate Thesis (Summary)

-* **Title**: *"Research on Production Paradigm and Utility of Cloud Recording"*
+* **Title**: *“Research on Production Paradigm and Utility of Cloud Recording”*
 * **Honor**: Outstanding Graduation Thesis
-* **Abstract**: This study explores the production process, interaction mechanisms, and social utility of "Cloud Recording" programmes during the pandemic, offering insights into the digital transformation of the broadcasting industry.
+* **Abstract**: This study explores the production process, interaction mechanisms, and social utility of “Cloud Recording” programmes during the pandemic, offering insights into the digital transformation of the broadcasting industry.

 <div class="more-link">
     <a href="/publications/" class="read-more-btn">👉 View Research Details</a>